 Top Roofers Market Content

 Any roofing company who ranks in the Top 3 of Google more than likely markets content in some fashion.
 Google grades results in a large part based on trust which is something that can only be established through consistent web visibility.
-Distributing content on platforms like Google My Business, Facebook, and your website’s blog all help earn the trust of Big G.
+Distributing content on platforms like Google My Business, Facebook, and your website’s blog all help earn the trust of the world’s largest search engine.

 Why Do Roofers Use Content Marketing?